 10- Cadiz

-With 300 sunny days on offer, this southern Spanish city is the perfect winter escape.
+With 300 sunny days, this southern Spanish city is the perfect winter escape.

 Temperatures here reach lows of 10°C (50°F) and highs of 17°C (63°F).

-Cadiz is filled with history and is believed to be the oldest attested historical town in Europe, dating from the 8th century BC.
+Cadiz is filled with history and is believed to be Europe’s oldest attested historic town, dating from the 8th century BC.

-The town is a charming and eclectic mix of old architecture combined with a young spirit.
+The town is a charming and eclectic mix of old architecture and a young spirit.

-When in Cadiz, regardless of the time of year, be sure to try the seafood on offer.
+When in Cadiz, regardless of the time of year, try the seafood on offer.

 The fish market opens early for restaurants to get their catch of the day and then later into the morning for the public.